On the induced problem for fixed-template CSPs: Preliminaries

-\ifTR Jeavons~\cite{Jeavons:1998} showed that the complexity of $\CSP\Gamma$ is fully determined by $\pol(\Gamma)$ which was the first step in developing the so called algebraic approach to the fixed template CSP.
-We will also use symbols $\pol(\bGamma)$ meaning $\pol(\Gamma)$. \else \fi
+\ifTR Let us denote the set of polymorphisms of $\Gamma$ by $\pol(\Gamma)$.
+Jeavons~\cite{Jeavons:1998} showed that the complexity of $\CSP\Gamma$ is fully determined by $\pol(\Gamma)$, which was the first step in developing the so-called algebraic approach to fixed template CSP.
+We will also use the notation $\pol(\bGamma)$, meaning $\pol(\Gamma)$. \else \fi